 Area Stage 1 Stage 2 SPSO

-The customer / landlord relationship 34 0 0
+The customer / landlord relationship 22 0 0

-Housing quality and maintenance 136 2 1
+Housing quality and maintenance 188 2 0

-Neighbourhood and community 2 1 1
+Neighbourhood and community 3 2 0

-Access to housing and support 7 0 0
+Access to housing and support 1 0 0

-Getting good value from rent and service charges 1 0 0
+Getting good value from rent and service charges 0 0 0

-Total 180 3 2
+Total 214 4 0

-The above table highlights the spread of complaints across service areas with the majority of complaints being recorded against housing quality and maintenance (75.4%).
-This is consistent with previous years.
+The above table highlights the spread of complaints across service areas with the majority of complaints being recorded against housing quality and maintenance (87.2%).
+This is higher than previous years, largely due to an ongoing issue with a contractor.
 Given the high levels of interaction with customers as a result of the services provided in this area, it is understandable that this will generate the highest number of complaints.
 This situation is common with most other social landlord organisations across Scotland.

-The common causes of dissatisfaction in relation to customers being unhappy with services provided related to the quality of the open space maintenance service, quality of the close cleaning services and issues in relation to the external works planned maintenance project.
+The common causes of dissatisfaction in relation to customers being unhappy with services provided related to the quality of the open space maintenance service, quality of the close cleaning services and issues in relation to the external works planned maintenance project and the follow up service of a new build contractor.
 These have all been followed up with the relevant contractor